gilbertoalexsantos/bluconsole/README.md

 ### Default filter

-If you catch yourself filtering always by the same query, just put that in the FilterSettings.
+If you catch yourself filtering always by the same query, just put that in the FilterSettings (Editor Default Resources/BluConsole/BluLogSettings).

 #### StackTraceIgnore

-If you want to ignore a function in the StackTrace, just put the [StackTraceIgnore] annotation on it.
+If you want to ignore a function in the StackTrace, just put the [BluConsole.StackTraceIgnore] annotation on it.

 <br>